Tours, Workshops & Events

 Thanks for checking out Vivid Aspect Photography events!

-Starting in 2013, I’m very pleased to announce a new series of photo tours and workshops.
+First begun in 2013, I’m pleased to present a new series of photo tours and workshops.
 A key concept of this new series is to partner with other experienced photographer / tour leaders, to offer even more productive and valuable experiences to our group members.
-Some of these events will take place in my beautiful home province of Alberta, while others will take place in fantastic international areas!
+Some of these events will take place in my beautiful home province of Alberta, while others will take place in fantastic international areas.
 Not sure about the idea of touring with a larger group with a single tour leader, where it’s challenging to get any personal input?
 This new series — with multiple instructors, a low attendee-to-instructor ratio and a focus on your experience — may be for you!

-- A list of upcoming events on the schedule, and links to descriptions & photos from past events.
+- Links to descriptions & photos from past events.

 - A highlight about Aurum Lodge, a unique vacation & photography destination.

 - Notes about preparing for an event, including what to bring and what you can expect to see.

 - Some comments about good leading and events I’ve led in the past, from event participants and other highly regarded professional photographers.